Posted on: September 29, 2020 by Cassie Taylor

 I think we all can agree, navigating the pandemic has changed our lives – both personally and professionally.
 It’s easy to see this change in a negative light because it’s so drastic.
 However, my journey through the pandemic has taught me to strive to see the positive in a situation.
 This kind of outlook will lead to opportunity that you didn’t even know existed, and in the long run, will let you reach new levels of success.
 Below I will take you through my journey during the pandemic of transforming our events from in-person events to virtual ones.

 The severity of the pandemic hit in February, right after the Bay Area and Southern California Regional User Groups (RUGs) concluded.
 We were faced with a major challenge – what should we do with the remaining 15 in-person RUGs scheduled for the spring season, and how will we deliver on our promise of giving our clients a platform to stay connected and informed?

 We realized that now is the time, more than ever, to give our clients a platform for them to lean on and learn from others facing similar challenges.
+Throughout this process, we used feedback from our Customer Advisory Board to make sure we were implementing strategies and tactics that our clients want and need.
 So, we decided to keep our RUGs on the event calendar and transform the in-person meetings to virtual ones!

 As you could imagine, we were not quite sure how our clients would respond to the new virtual format since it was something they were not used to, and most of their time was being consumed with the challenges stemming from the pandemic.
 But the results were outstanding!
 We had almost 600 clients attend our virtual RUGs.
 Everyone turned their cameras on, took themselves off mute, shared best practices, asked thought provoking questions, and shared links to valuable resources!
 It was a great way for our clients to stay connected and learn from their industry peers and Fusion.